gae4it/landingpagemaker/INITIALPROMPT.md

-# LandingPageMaker - T3 Stack with Neon PostgreSQL
+# ContentPageMaker - T3 Stack with Neon PostgreSQL

 ## Project Brief

-Create a complete **LandingPageMaker** web application using **T3 Stack** (Next.js 15, TypeScript, tRPC, Prisma, Tailwind CSS) with **Neon PostgreSQL** database.
+Create a complete **ContentPageMaker** web application using **T3 Stack** (Next.js 15, TypeScript, tRPC, Prisma, Tailwind CSS) with **Neon PostgreSQL** database.
 This is an internal tool for collecting and organizing textual and media content from coworkers for landing page creation.

 ## 🎯 Key Project Specifications